sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/advanceLogic.rst

 Logic
 --------------

-Logic is combination of trigger and action.
-User can add multiple logic for same component.
+Logic is the combination of trigger and action.
+The user can add multiple logic for the same component.

 For example:

-- In Simple trigger user need to choose given option.
+- In Simple trigger, the user needs to choose from the given or available options.

   .. figure:: ../../../_assets/web-app/LogicSimple1.PNG
       :alt: web-app
       :width: 90%

-- For Javascript trigger user need to enter custom javascript code.
-Code return result variable.
+- For Javascript trigger the user needs to enter custom javascript code.
+The code will return a "result" variable.

   .. figure:: ../../../_assets/web-app/LogicJavascript.PNG
       :alt: web-app
       :width: 80%

 - Every logic has at least one action.
-Action return value variable.
+Action will return a "value" variable.

   .. figure:: ../../../_assets/web-app/LogicSimple2.PNG
       :alt: web-app